zhaoalex/MusicPlusOne/README.md

 # MusicPlusOne
 A music harmonizer; given a melody, MusicPlusOne can generate the backing accompaniment!

 MusicPlusOne requires the music21 library to function.
-Download music21 here: http://web.mit.edu/music21/
+Download music21 here: http://web.mit.edu/music21

+MusicPlusOne was created for UCSD COSMOS 2015, Cluster 9: Music and Technology.

 # How to use
 NOTE: MusicPlusOne uses MIDI files for input and output.
 Your melody must be in the form of a MIDI file.